Minnesota Timberwolves: Logos and uniforms

 In their inaugural season in 1989, the Timberwolves (or "Wolves" as it said on their jerseys) debuted blue road uniforms with green lettering and numbers with white.
 Their home uniforms featured blue lettering and numbers with green outlining.
 The creation of both uniforms was led by head designer, Brian Mulligan.
 There was going to be a green alternate jersey with blue lettering to go with the uniforms, but the idea was dropped.
 It would've followed a similar move the Dallas Mavericks took when they switched back to blue in the early 1990s, opting the Wolves a chance to use green for a jersey color instead.
+The Timberwolves would resurrect the blue uniforms from this era during the 2009–10 season, as part of the franchise's 20th anniversary.

-After drafting Kevin Garnett, the Timberwolves design team, under guidance from Brian Mulligan, changed their uniforms yet again in 1996.
-This time, the team added black and grey to the mix, and changing to a darker shade of blue.
+After drafting Kevin Garnett, the Timberwolves design team, under guidance from Brian Mulligan, changed their uniforms in 1996.
+This time, the team added black and gray to the mix, and changing to a darker shade of blue.
 The front of the jerseys then said the team's full name "Timberwolves" in a different font.
 For the 1997–98 season, a black alternate uniform was introduced.
 Those uniforms were used until the 2007–08 season.
 The Timberwolves unveiled a new alternate logo on June 25, 2008.

 The uniforms changed again in the 2008 off-season, this time with the road jerseys reading "Minnesota" and the home jerseys reading "Wolves", similar to that of the team's early years.
-Both uniforms had green, black, grey and blue on the pits and sides of the shorts.
+Both uniforms had green, black, gray and blue on the pits and sides of the shorts.
 The Timberwolves unveiled modified uniforms on August 16, 2010.
 The new uniforms eliminated the green from the collar, jersey and shorts, and the team also adjusted its number font again.
 On November 23, 2010, the Timberwolves unveiled a black alternate uniform.
 On November 27, 2013, the team changed their black road alternate jersey to a short sleeved jersey.
 The change came about due to the NBA's introduction of sleeved jerseys.